Pacifica Radio Archives

 Tony Award Nominated Actor

 Making his Los Angeles Theater Debut

 Rare Recordings, Including the Voices of Malcolm X,

 Martin Luther King, Fannie Lou Hamer, Langston Hughes

 Lorraine Hansberry and James Baldwin

-The fundraiser will be held Sunday, January 12, 2003, with performances at 2 PM and 6 PM with a VIP reception from 4-6 PM at the 4305 Village Theatre at 4305 Degnan Blvd. in the legendary cultural center of Leimert Park Village (near Crenshaw and 43rd Street).
+The fundraiser will be held Sunday, January 12, 2003, with performances at 2 PM and 6 PM with a VIP reception from 4-6 PM at the 4305 Village Theatre at 4305 Degnan Blvd. in Leimert Park (near Crenshaw and 43rd Street).

-JAMES BALDWIN DOWN FROM THE MOUNTAINTOP is directed by ART EVANS and produced by Theatre Dreams in association with Ron Richards Production.
+JAMES BALDWIN DOWN FROM THE MOUNTAINTOP is directed by ART EVANS and produced by presented by Theatre Dreams in association with Ron Richards Production.

 Proceeds will benefit the Save Pacifica Radio Archives Project, KAOS Network Youth Programs & Momma Di's Kitchen for the Homeless.

 THE PACIFICA RADIO ARCHIVES is working to save more than 47,000 historic tapes that span half a century of radio programming.
 Considered by many historians and scholars to be one of the most important audio collections in the world, thousands of tapes in the Los Angeles-based Pacifica Radio Archives are in danger of permanent damage caused by aging.
 Internationally recognized sound preservation experts have advised Pacifica to conduct an immediate review of the endangered tapes and to transfer them to new mediums, such as digital audio.